 The Clackamas County EMS Consortium Trainers Group has invested significant time and effort to develop over 40 online modules on all Transition topics.

 Each module provides a short video (about 20 minutes), a quiz, key and related instructional materials.
-Each of the modules meets the 30 minute requirement for each of the transitional topics as outlined in Appendix 3.
+Each of the modules meets the 30 minute requirement for each of the transitional topics as outlined in Appendix 1, 2 and 3.
 You may need additional training hours to meet related re-licensure requirements (as defined by the Oregon Health Authority).